AriFordsham/GHCWiki/records/name-spacing.md

 - when some name is explicitly qualifed with `R`:   `R.f`
 - when the type checker sees `x.f` and knows that `x::R`
 - In code that lives itself in the namespace `R`, here even an unqualified `f` will resolve to `R.f` (unless, of course, if there is a local binding for `f`)

+### Increased need for type annotation

+This is the only real downside of the proposal.
+The Frege author says:

+I estimate that in 2/3 of all cases one does not need to write (T.e x) in sparsely type annotated code, despite the fact that the frege type checker has a left to right bias and does not yet attempt to find the type of x in the code that "follows" the x.e construct (after let unrolling etc.) I think one could do better and guarantee that, if the type of x is inferrable at all, then so will be x.e (Still, it must be more than just a type variable.)

+## Syntax for updates (in the Frege manual)

+- the function that updates field x of data type T is T.{x=}
+- the function that sets field x in a T to 42 is T.{x=42}
+- If a::T then a.{x=} and a.{x=42} are valid
+- the function that changes field x of a T by applying some function to it is T.{x \<-}

+## Compatibility with existing records

+Seems like it should be OK to use old records in the new system.
+There is a chance for deeper though on this issue.

+## Extending data name-spacing and TDNR syntax

+This is mostly just something interesting to contemplate.
+TDNR syntax does not have to be limited to records (although it probably should be for the initial implementation until this new record system is vetted).
+Placing functions within a data name-space can make for nicer data-structure oriented code where the intent is clearer.
+It can help to achieve the data-oriented goal of OO without the entanglement of state.
+Is it possible to create "virtual" record field setters and getters that can be accessed through TDNR syntax and to control exactly what parts of the data namespace are accessible?